jacobalberty/unifi-docker/README.md

 The article [MongoDB on Windows in Minutes with Docker](https://blog.jeremylikness.com/blog/2018-12-27_mongodb-on-windows-in-minutes-with-docker/) also provides guidance for setting up a Docker Volume to work with Mongo database.

+As a simpler alternative,
-Alternatively, use the `docker-compose` command as described in the next section since it uses a pre-built
+use the `docker-compose` command as described in the next section since it uses a pre-built
 Mongo container that addresses the problem.

 ### Running with separate Mongo container

-The `docker-compose.yml` file in this repository provides single command that orchestrates all the actions required to bring up Mongo and Unifi Controller in separate containers, using named volumes for important directories.
+The `docker-compose.yml` file in this repository provides a single command that orchestrates all the actions required to bring up Mongo and Unifi Controller in separate containers, using named volumes for important directories.
+(No need to worry about the fsync() problem described above.)

 Simply clone this repo or copy the `docker-compose.yml` file to your host computer's local disk and run: